Meghai Choudhury

 I observed three jazz musicians transcribing in their natural workflow before designing anything.

-• One had opened a professional audio editing suite — not to edit anything, but purely to see the waveform so he could set loop points with precision.
-He was using a tool built for audio engineers just for that one visual.
+One had opened a professional audio editing suite — not to edit anything, but purely to see the waveform.

-• Another was using his phone's YouTube app, double-tapping to skip forward and back.
-The 10-second jumps were too imprecise for phrase-level work, and he'd overshoot every time.
+Another was using his phone's YouTube app, double-tapping to skip forward and back, but overshooting each time.

 I then ran think-aloud sessions with five musicians on an early version of the tool, and sent them iterations as I built.